jasonsbarr/functional/packages/collections/README.md

 - Map - like native JavaScript Maps, but with additional methods and functionality
 - Tuple - immutable, Array-like collection
 - Set - Indexed collection of unique values based on structural (value) equality
+- LinkedList - a doubly linked list using objects as nodes

 ## Basic Usage